CodeSyncio/multi-download-tool/README.md

 #unctions already implemented:

-*customizable links (most of them)
+!customizable links (most of them)
-*checks default browser (more easy to use)
+!checks default browser (more easy to use)
-*kills processes after each download (less load on RAM) *minimized the code to make it more lightweigt *console commands supported for multiple OS'es (full support for win based OS'es or linux distro's)
+!kills processes after each download (less load on RAM) !minimized the code to make it more lightweigt !console commands supported for multiple OS'es (full support for win based OS'es or linux distro's)